Aether-Tools/CustomizePlus/README.md

 # Customize++

-> A QoL improvement to [Customize+](https://github.com/Aether-Tools/CustomizePlus), built with new features and quality-of-life improvements.
+> [Customize+](https://github.com/Aether-Tools/CustomizePlus), but built with new features and quality-of-life improvements.

 ---